Profile

 Language-Agnostic / Multi-Language Backend

 Backend roles where no single language ecosystem dominates the skill requirements.
-Emphasis falls on architecture, databases, cloud platforms, and infrastructure rather than a specific language stack.
-Often senior or architect-level positions focused on system design across polyglot environments.
-Postings may mention multiple languages without favoring any one.
+The emphasis falls on architecture, databases, cloud platforms, and infrastructure rather than a specific language stack.
+Often senior or architect-level positions focused on system design across multi-language environments.
+Postings may mention several languages without favoring any one.

 Polyglot BackendsSystem ArchitectureCloud-Native ServicesDatabase-Centric Apps